AdobeDocs/experience-manager-65.pt-BR/help/assets/processing-profiles.md

     * **[!UICONTROL Name]**: `reprocess-batch-size`
     * **[!UICONTROL Type]**: `Long`
     * **[!UICONTROL Value]**: enter a default value (50-1000) for the batch size
-1. In the lower-right corner, click **[!UICONTROL Add]**.
+1. In the lower-right corner, select **[!UICONTROL Add]**.
 The new property appears as the following:

     ![Saving the new property](/help/assets/assets/workflow-models10.png)

-1. On the menu bar of the CRXDE Lite page, click **[!UICONTROL Save All]**.
+1. On the menu bar of the CRXDE Lite page, select **[!UICONTROL Save All]**.
-1. In the upper-left corner of the page, click **[!UICONTROL CRXDE Lite]** to return to the main Experience Manager console
+1. In the upper-left corner of the page, select **[!UICONTROL CRXDE Lite]** to return to the main Experience Manager console
 1. Repeat steps 1-7 to re-synchronize the new batch size to the Scene7: Reprocess Assets workflow model.-->